Skip to content

 Components of such ecosystems typically are:

 • infrastructure - i.e., hardware and software for computing, storage, and network services - adopting the rules defined by the governance.
-This includes services which support a federation of providers (“Federation Services”)
+This includes services that support a federation of providers (“Federation Services”)

 3.1.2 Decentralised trust framework for ecosystems